Medicines and poisons: retailers, wholesalers and manufacturers

-You can register for one, two or three years.
+You can register for 1, 2 or 3 years.

 You can pay by cheque, money order or credit card.

 Payments must be made to the Darwin Receiver of Territory Monies.

 Step 4.
 Submit the application

 Submit the application, supporting documents and a copy of your payment receipt by mail, email or fax to: